My Philips Air Purifier produces a bad or unpleasant smell

 If your Philips Air Purifier produces an unpleasant smell, there might be some possible causes.
 Find out here how to resolve this.

-- The first few times you use your Philips Air Purifier, it may produce a plastic smell because of the plastic materials of the appliance.
+The first few times you use your Philips Air Purifier, or use the heating function equipped (specific models only), it may produce a plastic smell due to the plastic materials of the appliance.
 Do not worry, this is normal and will fully disappear within a few days.
 However, if the appliance produces a burnt smell, we recommend you contact Philips After-Sale Service.

-If the above did not answer your question, please contact us.
+If the above did not answer your question, please contact us for further assistance.